 During the off-season, teams may have no more than thirty-four (34) players on their active roster.
 There is no classification limit for the off-season roster.
 Players signed out of the California Winter League or selected in the Frontier League Draft are exempt from the 34-player limit.

-The Sunday prior to Opening Day (May 10 for the 2020 season), teams must be down to 28 players.
+The Sunday prior to Opening Day, teams must be down to 28 players.

-No player or player/coach may have attained twenty-nine (29) years of age prior to October 1 of that playing season with the exception of the four Veteran classification players as described below.
+No player or player/coach may have attained twenty-nine (29) years of age prior to October 1 of that playing season with the exception of the three Veteran classification players as described below.

 Players without prior affiliated baseball (MiLB) experience must be at least 18 years old to play in the Frontier League.